 Joins

-Joins allow you to combine data from multiple relations into a single relation.
-There are a number of different join types available, each combines relations in different ways.
+Joins allow you to combine data from multiple relations (tables or datasets) into a single result set.
+Different join types provide different ways to combine data, each suited to specific use cases.

 CROSS JOIN